Transcribott/speech_to_text_model/README.md

 # speech_to_text_model

-System requirement : GPU RTX 3060 and above notebook 1 : speech-to-text-model.ipynb
+System requirement : GPU RTX 3060 and above

+works on kaggle as well as google cloud

+notebook 1 : speech-to-text-model.ipynb
      -the files contains a deep learning neural network to make a model that converts the speech to words function -data preprocessing and training the model and savings checkpoints